brentcroft/pi-cam-object-detection-service/README.md

     CALENDAR_DETECTION_STORE=/demo
     CALENDAR_IMAGE_RAW=True

-Towards the end of the animation, minimum score thresholds for some of the classes were increased to 0.999.
+Towards the end of the animation, minimum score thresholds for some of the classes were increased to 0.999, then to zero, and then back to 0.4
+(configuration is refreshed on every cycle).

 The boxed images were collected from **/demo** and then compressed into an animation (using https://ezgif.com/optimize).